 Takeaway

 These are a few causes of white spots on your tomato plant’s leaves, stems, blossoms, and fruits.
 Some of them can be devastating to the crop.
-Mosaic rot can even spread to other plants.
+Tomato mosaic viruses can even spread to other susceptible plants.

-However, despite the potential for issues, tomato plants grow well with other companions and are relatively easy to cultivate.
+However, despite the potential for issues, tomato plants also grow well alongside companion plants and are relatively easy to cultivate.

 Add comment